garimacha/Personaljmeter-maven-example/README.md

+This project is taken from another project.
+I have to make changes for presonal changes.

 # JMeter Maven Example
 Example how to integrate jmeter tests in a maven build and how to automatically generate graphs from the test results using the jmeter plugins CMDRunner.